forestDean/02-portfolio/README.md

 A live published page can be found at: https://forestdean.github.io/02-portfolio/

-Navigation links take the user to the corresponding section and Projects are displayed as `null` placeholder image links.<br>When the page is resized the layout will respond at the 992px, 768px and 576px breakpoints.
+Navigation links take the user to the corresponding section and Projects are displayed as `null` placeholder image links.
+When the page is resized the layout will respond at the 992px, 768px and 576px breakpoints.

 For the mobile layout, a placeholder 'hamburger' icon has been postioned at the top of the screen.
 A JavaScript `onClick` function will be installed to reveal the menu with a transition.